 - A 1559 attempt by the Spanish to recapture Florida

 - The French defense of a Floridian fort, subsequently lost to the Spanish in 1565

 - The Spanish Armada's attack on England in 1588

 - A 1640 Dutch attack on Cuba

-- British dominance over the French in the Caribbean Islands in 1780
+- British dominance over the French and American in the Caribbean Islands in 1780

 Today, modern meteorology prevents most hurricanes from arriving unannounced, greatly decreasing the massive hurricane fatality rates of previous centuries.
 But even with advance warning, governments and the residents of coastal areas still have to properly prepare for the coming storms.